FabienRoger/WInfoForTwitter/README.md

 This repo contains the code for the extension and the server needed to support the Chrome extension.

+Original idea by Siméon Campos and Fabien Roger.
+Conception, design and development by Fabien Roger.

 ## What it enables you to do

 When activated, the extension adds a button below each tweet.